jameslnewell/tradie-plugin-livereload/README.md

     npm --save-dev tradie-plugin-livereload

-You'll also need to install one of [these browser extensions](http://livereload.com/extensions/).
+You'll also need to have one of [these browser extensions](http://livereload.com/extensions/) installed.

 ## Usage